hedii/Coda-bootstrap-clips/README.md

 # Coda-bootstrap-clips
-Bootstrap Clips for Panic Coda 2
+Twitter Bootstrap 3.x Clips for Panic Coda 2

 ## Note
 All resulting html code from these clips is indented with standard tabs.